 External check is a check executed by Zabbix server by running a shell script or a binary.
+However, when hosts are monitored by a Zabbix proxy, the external checks are executed by the proxy.

 External checks do not require any agent running on a host being monitored.